Tours of Parliament

 Tours can be arranged for up to 25 people.
 Should you require more space I can arrange two separate tours (both beginning within about 5-10 minutes of each other).
 However, larger tours may take longer to arrange.

-Please contact my office to enquire about a visit to Westminster.
+Please contact my office to enquire about a visit to Parliament.